Grove Park School, Wrexham: Listed status and proposals

 In 2020, following plans to build a new school on the nearby Nine Acre field, campaigners opposing a school on that site, urged Wrexham Council to construct the new school on the Groves site instead.
 In 2021, the site was considered to become a medical training facility, however Wales' travel restrictions at the time were stated to have hampered the proposal.
 In 2022, a local councillor argued the site should be used to create Wrexham's second Welsh-medium high school.

 In May 2023, the site was shortlisted, alongside five others, as a potential contender of the main site of the National Contemporary Art Gallery for Wales, with Wrexham Council receiving £25,000 to develop its proposal.
 A proposed main site for the gallery was scrapped in July 2024.

 In 2024, local heritage campaigners accused the council of allowing the building to fall into disrepair.
 On 10 August 2025, Wrexham Council stated that the headline summary costs for the site since its closure in 2003 was £821,255, with the council describing the situation concerning the former school as "frustrating" and they "worked tirelessly" searching for a solution to it.
 The cost is attributed to insurance and security to protect the site from issues like vandalism and adverse weather.
 On 13 August 2025, local Plaid Cymru councillors called for the site to be turned into a community hospital.
 The local health board, Betsi Cadwaladr University Health Board, stated they have "no plans" to progress with the proposal.

+In April 2026, the council and Coleg Cambria announced an agreement for the college to use the site for an educational purpose, as required by the site's legal covenant.
+The college previously was interested in the site in 2014.